MGCodesandStats/hotel-modelling/README files/regression_neural_network.md

-# Regression-based neural networks: Predicting Hotel Lead Time
+# Regression-based neural networks with TensorFlow v2.0: Predicting Hotel Lead Time

 Keras is an API used for running high-level neural networks - the API is now included as the default one under TensorFlow 2.0, which was developed by Google.